ENROLLMENT- GENERAL INFORMATION

 Students will be placed on Academic Probation at the conclusion of any long semester (Fall or Spring) when their institutional cumulative grade point average at Texas A&M International University falls below 2.0.
 Such students are encouraged to participate to the fullest in academic support programs and to seek academic advising.
-Students who have been placed on Academic Probation will be allowed to enroll for one additional semester in an attempt to achieve the required institutional cumulative grade point average of 2.0 or better.
+Students who have been placed on Academic Probation will be allowed to enroll for one additional one semester in an attempt to achieve the required institutional cumulative grade point average of 2.0 or better.

 Students who have been placed on Academic Probation, and fail to achieve the minimum institutional cumulative grade point average during the next long semester will be placed on Academic Suspension.
 Students on Academic Suspension will be required to sit out one long semester and may re-enroll after such absence under Academic Probation.
 Prior to enrolling, the returning student must meet with an academic advisor to develop an academic improvement plan.
 The advisor will then meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.

-The student may appeal the Academic Suspension to the Dean of the College/School, or the Dean’s designee, in which he/she is pursuing a degree by submitting a petition for academic reinstatement and a student self assessment.
+The student may appeal the Academic Suspension to the Dean of the College/School, or the Dean’s designate, in which he/she is pursuing a degree by submitting a petition for academic reinstatement and a student self assessment.
 If the petition is approved, the student will be permitted to enroll on Academic Probation.
 Prior to enrolling, the returning student must meet with the dean to develop an academic improvement plan.
-The dean or designee will meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.
+The dean or designate will meet with the student throughout the semester to monitor the student’s progress in meeting established goals and determine appropriate subsequent actions.